TheRetroKid/TheRetroKid/README.md

 - 👋 Hi, I’m Retro!
 - 👀 I’m interested in video game development and chiptune music.
-- 🌱 I’m currently learning NESFab language and GML, as well as GBStudio
+- 🌱 I primarily code in GBStudio or Turbowarp/Scratch derivative.
-- 📫 How to reach me: You can find me on Discord and Gamejolt under the username @retrokid104.
+- 📫 How to reach me: You can find my socials on my site, www.retro104.com
 - 😄 Pronouns: he/him
 - 🕹️ Most of my repositories are private.
 Currently don't have enough done to share, but maybe someday!
 <!---